product guideMar 17, 2026·12 min read

 Can I filter to specific agents?+

 Yes.
 Set AGENT_IDS to an array of Freshdesk agent IDs to analyze only those agents, or leave empty to analyze all agents with tickets in the lookback window.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Why only Sonnet instead of Opus?+

 The Fetcher retrieves ticket data from the Freshdesk API and the Assembler pre-computes all performance metrics and team baselines.
 The Analyst receives pre-computed numbers and applies a scoring rubric — classification-tier reasoning that Sonnet 4.6 handles accurately.
 No deep causal analysis required.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Is there a refund policy?+